 As summer winds down and thoughts turn to fall, area sport anglers often turn their attention to the Grand River.
 September is prime time for salmon runs.
-The city’s downtown fishery is next to none, drawing anglers from all over Michigan who come looking for an exciting urban fishing experience.
+The city’s downtown fishery draws anglers from all over Michigan who come looking for an exciting urban fishing experience.

-What’s not to love about hooking a 6-pound coho salmon; its orange-red meat is excellent table fare.
-Then there are some 20-pound chinooks.
-They're called King salmon for a reason.
-Hooking one is guaranteed to be a memorable angling moment.
+What’s not to love about hooking a 6-pound coho salmon, often called Silver Salmon - its orange-red meat is excellent table fare; or, perhaps, battling a much larger chinook salmon, an experience guaranteed to be a memorable angling moment.

-State fisheries experts say the Grand River’s 2015 fall runs could bring 10,000 coho salmon through Grand Rapids’ riverfront as they head upstream to spawn.
-Far fewer of the chinooks are expected because fewer have been raised at state hatcheries and stocked in recent years.
-Some of each will travel upstream as far as Lansing, having migrated from Lake Michigan where they spent most of their adult life.
+State fisheries experts say the Grand River’s fall runs can bring thousands of coho salmon through the Grand Rapids’ riverfront on their journey upstream to spawn.
+Far fewer of the big chinooks are expected these days because fewer have been raised at state hatcheries and stocked in recent years.

 “The biggest thing about timing is water temperature.
 If temperatures are in the 60’s the fish will come upstream,” explains Jay Wesley, a fisheries biologist and the state’s Lake Michigan Basin coordinator with the Michigan Department of Natural Resources.
 “If it’s really warm, they will delay… Based on historical data we get at Webber Dam (upstream from Grand Rapids), the first peak (of the coho run) typically is in mid to late September.
 We get a second peak during the first two weeks of November.
 They come and move through fairly quickly.

 “The chinooks start running in late September and peak in October.
-The chinook run on the Grand River is now much smaller than it was in the 1970’s and 1980’s, but the fall runs also include steelhead.
-Summer run steelheads are in the river in September and a Michigan strain runs late in September, but the peak is typically mid-November.”
+Our chinook run on the Grand River is now much smaller than it was in the 1970’s and 1980’s, but the fall runs also include steelhead.
+Summer-run steelheads are in the river in September and a Michigan strain runs late in September, but the peak of the fall steelhead run is typically mid-November.”